 You are here

-In celebration of Jewish Book Month, join us to hear award-winning author Irina Reyn in one of just two area appearances.
+In celebration of Jewish Book Month, we heard award-winning author Irina Reyn in one of just two area appearances.

 As in previous years, the One Book initiative is spearheaded by Spertus Institute for Jewish Learning and Leadership.